Finding the right mental health support

 Across Brighton and Hove, there is a range of mental health support available.
 However, we know that it can sometimes be difficult to find out information about services, know how to access them and know which ones are right for you.

-One of our key aims is to ensure that no matter where people enter the mental health system, they can easily gain access to services that meet their needs.
+One of our key aims is to ensure that no matter where you enter the mental health system, you can access services that meet your needs.

 Central Access Point team